nawodyaishan/nawodyaishan/README.md

 Here are some ideas to get you started:

 - 🔭 I’m currently working on Django & CV ML..
-- 🌱 I’m currently learning ML..
+- 🌱 I’m currently learning ML C#..
 - 👯 I’m looking to collaborate on Python and MERN..
 - 🤔 I’m looking for help with ML and Django...
 <!-- - 💬 Ask me about ...